Sodium triacetoxyborohydride: Comparison with related reagents

 Sodium triacetoxyborohydride is a milder reducing agent than sodium borohydride or even sodium cyanoborohydride.
 It reduces aldehydes but not most ketones.
 It is especially suitable for reductive aminations of aldehydes and ketones.

-However, unlike sodium cyanoborohydride, the triacetoxyborohydride hydrolyzes readily, nor is it compatible with methanol.
-It reacts only slowly with ethanol and isopropanol and can be used with these.
+However, unlike sodium cyanoborohydride, sodium triacetoxyborohydride quickly decomposes upon contact with methanol.
+It reacts only slowly with ethanol and isopropanol and therefore can be used with these solvents.

 NaBH(OAc)3 may also be used for reductive alkylation of secondary amines with aldehyde-bisulfite adducts.